segmentio/segment-docs/src/engage/user-subscriptions/subscription-sql.md

 > Segment supports Redshift, Postgres, Snowflake, Azure SQL, and BigQuery as data warehouse sources for SQL Traits.
 Visit [Segment's warehouse docs](/docs/connections/storage/warehouses/) for more on getting started with data warehouses.

 > success ""
-> Before you begin with Subscription SQL, you may also want to visit the [subscription docs](/docs/engage/user-subscriptions/) to learn more about user subscriptions in Engage.
+> Before you begin with Subscriptions with SQL Traits, you may also want to visit the [subscription docs](/docs/engage/user-subscriptions/) to learn more about user subscriptions in Engage.

 ## Sync subscription data with SQL